jeidsath/marginalia/README.md

 ### Sidenotes

-    ˙1  This is an example of ˙left and right sidnotes.
-In a text with left sidenotes, all document text is indented by X + 2 characters (which can be any reasonable
+    ˙*1*  This is an example of ˙left and right sidnotes.
+In a text with left
+    sidenotes, all document text is indented by
-                    number of characters) for
+    X + 3 characters (which can be any reasonable number of characters) for
     ˙Slightly       the left sidenote. ˙Left
      more complex   sidenotes are placed within
      sidenote       the first X characters if
                     possible, but can extend
     beyond this, if necessary, as long as 3 spaces remain in the middle in order to
     ˙3  separate the main text ˙from the sidenote.
 Left sidenotes are also marked
     in the text by a ˙ character.

-        Right sidenotes are indicated similarly
+    Right sidenotes are indicated similarly with
-        with a ring˚ instead of a dot to          ˚Ring example To demark the right sidenote text.
-The right sidenote channel should also be
+    a ring˚ instead of a dot To demark the right    ˚Ring example right sidenote text.
+The right sidenote
-        separated from the text.
+    channel should also be separated from the text.

+## Rejustification

+In general, the above paragraph justification is too complicated without tooling.
+Therefore marginalia will rejustify txt files after editing, as long as proper spacing between channels is maintained.

 ## Flow